ottarph/learnext-correction/README.md

 # learnext-learning-problem

-Networks and architectures for learnExt problem of mesh extension.
+Code for the learning problem to learn a neural network-corrected harmonic extension for boundary deformation problems.

 The ``fem_nets``-portions need to install [from here](https://github.com/MiroK/fem-nets) for them to work.